RobertAlbus/chuck/Project/R2D50/readme.md

 - added playbackOffset to Time2 for starting part way through a song
 - created a declarative solution for composition arrangement
   - needs further refining with custom classes
+- wrote some audio out to a file!!!

 ## Lessons / Thoughts
 - I should've focused on sandboxing my decisions into Projects from the beginning.